EmilianoSanchez/favorite-things/README.md

 This section explains the design and deployment methods of the coding test project, in five separate subsections.
 The first subsection presents the repository structure and describes its main files and folders.
 This repository contains a Django project and additional README files required by the coding test.
-The second subsection describes an entity relationship diagram that represents the domain models of the coding test.
+The second subsection presents an entity relationship diagram that represents the domain models of the coding test.
 The third subsection briefly describes the REST API that exposes these models, and how it was tested.
-The fourth subsection describes the deployment methods: in a local server for development and testing, and in AWS for production.
+The fourth subsection describes the deployment methods: locally for development and testing, and using AWS for production.
-The last subsection ilustrates the frontend of the app, a Single Page App build with ReactJS and delivered as part of the Django project.
+Finally, the last subsection ilustrates the frontend of the app, a Single Page App build with ReactJS and delivered as part of the Django project.

 ### 1. Repository and code structure

 ```
 favorite-things/
 ├── .gitignore
+├── .pre-commit-config.yaml
 ├── README.md
 ├── answers.md
 ├── myself.json